Ready. Safe. Go.

 Frequently Asked Questions

-We’re requiring everyone undergo testing before coming to campus, and then fill out a health questionnaire and go through temperature screening every time they access campus.
+In addition, you’ll go through temperature screening every time you enter campus.
 Face masks and social distancing are obligatory, and we’ve adapted all our spaces to help keep people safe.
 We’ve also implemented thorough cleaning protocols.

 If you’ve recovered and no longer have symptoms, you will be able to return to campus.
 To access campus, you’ll have to fill out the health questionnaire and present test results.